 - Mavyret is a fixed-dose combination medication containing glecaprevir and pibrentasvir that may be used to treat hepatitis C infection (HCV).
 Glecaprevir is an NS3/4A protease inhibitor and pibrentasvir is an NS5A inhibitor.

-- Glecaprevir inhibits an enzyme called HCV NS3/4A protease, which is necessary for cleavage of the HCV encoded polyprotein into mature forms of the NS3, NS4A, NS4B, NS5A, and NS5B proteins which is essential for viral replication.
+- Glecaprevir inhibits an enzyme called HCV NS3/4A protease, which is necessary for the cleavage of the HCV-encoded polyprotein into mature forms of the NS3, NS4A, NS4B, NS5A, and NS5B proteins which is essential for viral replication.

 - Pibrentasvir inhibits an RNA-dependent polymerase called HCV NS5A, which is also needed by the virus to replicate itself.
 The ingredients in Mavyret initially greatly reduce and then completely stop the production of new copies of the hepatitis C virus.